-Where you stay may also influence how much you spend on food, with more inexpensive restaurants located around Hotel Circle than in other areas.
+Where you stay may also influence how much you spend on food, with more inexpensive restaurants located around Hotel Circle and downtown than in other areas.

 The average price of a San Diego hotel room climbs every year, and occupancy is high.
 You can roll back the prices with these ideas:

-- Visit off-season: Hotel rooms are cheaper in January, February, March, October and November.
+- Visit off-season: Hotel rooms are cheaper in January, February, March, October, and November.
 You'll also find more package deals when things are slower.

 - Think small: San Diego hotel tax is 2% lower for properties with less than 70 rooms.